ashish-gehani/OCCAM/README.md

 , "constraints" : ["1", "tree", "-J", "-h"]
 }
 ```

-the specialized program will output its results in JSON notation, that will include a human readable size field.
-The specialized program expects one extra argument, either a directory, or another flag to output the contents of the
-current working directory.
+The specialized program will output its results in JSON notation (-J) that will include a human readable size field (-h).
+The specialized program expects one extra argument, either a directory or another flag to output the contents of the current working directory.

 ---